Is spring break canceled? Student getaways scuttled by coronavirus

 Binghamton has not yet cautioned its students against traveling abroad during spring break, although students do face the possibility of not being allowed back to campus for 14 days if they have visited a destination with a high number of coronavirus cases.
 Like many universities and schools across the country, SUNY has instituted online instruction through the end of the semester, but the dorms are still open.

-The fact that more and more countries are imposing restrictions and bans makes Levy and others jittery to take any international trip, and a worldwide travel warning from the US State Department has advised Americans to reconsider travel abroad.
+The fact that more and more countries are imposing restrictions and bans makes Levy and others jittery to take any international trip.

+A worldwide travel warning from the US State Department has advised Americans to reconsider travel abroad, and on Monday the White House advised all Americans to avoid discretionary travel for the next 15 days.

 Miami Beach, Florida, has closed an area of South Beach and canceled spring break events.